digamo/diflix/README.md

 ## Description Project

-Imersão React from Alura
+React Immersion from Alura
-projeto "diflix" que lista os vídeos mais acessados e vistos por Diego Gomes
+"diflix" project that lists the most accessed and viewed videos by Diego Gomes

 ## Available Scripts